Longhorns vs. Musketeers: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 |141

-- Texas has a 7-3 record against the spread while going 7-3 overall over its past 10 games.
+- Texas is 7-3 against the spread and 7-3 overall in its past 10 contests.

-- The Longhorns have gone over the total twice in their past 10 games.
+- In the Longhorns' past 10 contests, they have gone over the total twice.

-- Xavier has gone 7-3 in its last 10 games, with a 5-5 record against the spread during that span.

-- Four of the Musketeers' last 10 games have hit the over.

-- The 77.7 points per game the Longhorns put up are only 3.9 more points than the Musketeers allow (73.8).
+- The Longhorns average 77.7 points per game, just 3.9 more points than the 73.8 the Musketeers give up.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.